mooore-digital/magento2-module-wordpress-integration-cms/README.md

 ### Styles/Script

-All styles are loaded by default with your theme, as separate CSS file, and the CSS is only loaded for Wordpress Integration pages.
+All styles are loaded by default with your theme, as a separate CSS file, and the CSS is only loaded for Wordpress Integration pages.

 We also offer some additional styles to hook into the main styles via LESS, SCSS or Hyva;